Courses

 133. Biometeorology (4)

-149. Air Pollution (4)
+149N.
+Air Pollution (4)

 150. Introduction to Computer Methods in Physical Sciences (4)

 Lecture—3 hours; laboratory/discussion—2 hours.
 Prerequisite: Engineering 5 or the equivalent, Mathematics 22B or 27B and a course in fluid dynamics (course 121A, Physics 104A, or Engineering 103A) or consent of instructor.
 Computational techniques used in physical sciences.
 Integral and differential equation numerical solution: mainly finite differencing and spectral (Fourier transform) methods.
 Includes introduction to C. Specific applications drawn from meteorology.
 Students write one C and several FORTRAN programs.
-Offered infrequently

 158. Boundary-Layer Meteorology (4)

 Lecture—3 hours; discussion—1 hour.
-Prerequisite: course 121A.
+Prerequisite: ATM 121A.
 Growth, development and structure of the atmospheric layer directly influenced by the underlying surface and extending to a maximum of about two kilometers under convective conditions.
 Turbulent diffusion in the boundary layer.
 The microclimate at and near the ground surface.— Faloona

 160. Introduction to Atmospheric Chemistry (4)

 Lecture—3 hours; discussion—1 hour.
-Prerequisite: Chemistry 2B.
+Prerequisite: CHE 2B.
 Quantitative examination of current local, regional and global problems in atmospheric chemistry (including photochemical smog, acid deposition, climate change, and stratospheric ozone depletion) using fundamental concepts from chemistry.
 Basic chemical modeling of atmospheric reaction systems.—Anastasio

 192. Atmospheric Science Internship (1-12)